Information Technology Optimized Service Team

 What are we doing?

-Penn State IT worked closely with unit executives, financial officers, and IT directors to review University IT positions and determine necessary changes in salary reporting lines for FY ‘26, starting July 1, 2025.
+Penn State IT worked closely with unit executives, financial officers, and IT directors to review University IT positions and determine necessary changes in salary reporting lines, which occurred on July 1, 2025.

 I’ve been a part of numerous reorgs and realignments during my time at Penn State.
 What makes this one different?